 The best treatment for your ME/CFS is what makes you feel better.
 Along with daily self-care and the treatment you get from your doctor, you might find that other treatments help too.

 There are safe nontraditional treatments that can relieve pain and stress, ease muscle tension, help you feel better and healthier, and improve your outlook and quality of life.

 There are many unproven treatments for ME/CFS.
 Some of the more popular ones include:

 - Large doses of vitamins or minerals.
 But taking too much of certain vitamins and minerals can actually be harmful.

 - Diets that eliminate certain foods or ingredients (such as yeast, sugar, or food additives) that some people believe stress the immune system.
-Because the exact role of the immune system in CFS isn't well understood, there is no scientific basis for these remedies.
+Because the exact role of the immune system in ME/CFS isn't well understood, there is no scientific basis for these remedies.
 But if certain foods seem to make your symptoms worse, there is no harm in avoiding them as long as you are eating a balanced diet.

 - Aloe vera juice.

 - Evening primrose oil.